UKHeliBob/PinToggle/README.md

 updateLowPeriod(unsigned long newPeriod);
 Changes the LOW period of a toggling object
 Parameters		newPeriod		the new value for the LOW period (milliseconds)

 updateHighPeriod(unsigned long newPeriod);
 Changes the HIGH period of a toggling object Parameters		newPeriod		the new value for the HIGH period (milliseconds)

+startBurstMode(unsigned long lowPeriod, unsigned long highPeriod, unsigned long burstOnPeriod, unsigned long burstOffPeriod, byte interBurstState);
+Starts burst mode on specified pin
+Parameters		lowPeriod		the period in milliseconds that the pin should be LOW during a burst
+			highPeriod		the period in milliseconds that the pin should be HIGH during a burst burstOnPeriod		the period during which should last burstOffPeriod		the period during which the burst should pause interBurstState		the state in which the pin should be held whilst bursting is paused

+stopBurstMode(byte stoppedBurstState);
+Stops burst mode on the specified pin
+Parameters		stoppedBurstState	the state in which the pin should be placed when bursting is stopped